Installation requirements

 Setting up Site Kit for additional users

 At this time, only users with the Administrator role in WordPress can use Site Kit.
-If an administrator has already set up Site Kit, other administrators will see this message in Site Kit > Dashboard when logged into their own WordPress user account:
+If an administrator has already set up Site Kit, other administrators will be notified that Site Kit has already been configured by another administrator of the site.
+The other administrators can sign in with their Google account which will need access to the Google services for the site e.g. Google Analytics.

 Managing multiple sites with Site Kit